Gradient-based optimization of scatterer arrangements based on the T-matrix method: Automatic differentiation of multiscattering framework

 In contrast to the original package \textit{treams}, the core functions are modified because the underlying implementation in Cython is not supported directly in the JAX framework, and they have to be transformed into Python functions.
 We avoid Python loops, which can introduce computational bottlenecks, opting instead for vectorized operations where it is reasonable.
 The test functions were computed with the original package and the current code to ensure that the different implementations do not introduce numerical discrepancies.
-We verified that the gradients computed with automatic differentiation in JAX agree with the finite difference approximation.
+In the Supplementary Material (Sec.~S1) we verify the gradients computed with automatic differentiation by comparison to central finite differences over a range of step sizes.
+Generally, gradient checks can be performed conveniently using the \texttt{check\_grads} utility of JAX.
+Finally, while JAX uses single precision by default, we use double precision throughout optimizations to ensure higher numerical accuracy.